oscar-system/oscar-website/events/meetings/2026-02/program.md

 The program is just a scaffold; more concrete plans may be added later or during the workshop.
 If you have suggestions or wishes, please contact the organisers.
+And please add your project ideas for the coding sprint to our [HackMD](https://hackmd.io/5ArrX4BZTXqQGwlN99kDNw)!

 ### Monday